Fundraising for the 2008 United States presidential election

 Although he had said he would not be running for president, published reports in 2007 indicated that billionaire and New York City mayor Michael Bloomberg had been considering a presidential bid as an independent with up to $1 billion of his own fortune to finance it.
 Bloomberg ultimately ended this speculation by unequivocally stating that he would not run.
 Had Bloomberg decided to run, he would not have needed to campaign in the primary elections or participate in the conventions, reducing both the necessary length and cost of his campaign.

 With the increase in money expenditures, many candidates did not use the public financing system funded by the presidential election campaign fund checkoff.
 John McCain, Tom Tancredo, John Edwards, Chris Dodd, and Joe Biden qualified for and elected to take public funds throughout the primary process.
 Major Democratic candidates Hillary Clinton and Barack Obama chose not to participate in the public financing system.

 Howard Dean collected large contributions through the Internet in his 2004 primary run.
 In 2008, candidates went even further to reach out to Internet users through their own sites and such sites as YouTube, MySpace, and Facebook.

 On December 16, 2007, Ron Paul collected $6 million, more money on a single day through Internet donations than any presidential candidate to date, though this was exceeded with a $10 million day in September 2008 by Barack Obama.

 Fundraising plays a central role in many presidential campaigns and is a key factor in determining the viability of candidates.
 Money raised is applied in many ways, such as for the salaries of non-volunteers in the campaign, transportation, campaign materials, and media advertisements.
-Under United States law, candidates are required to file campaign finance details with the Federal Elections Commission (FEC) at the end of every calendar quarter.
+Under United States law, candidates are required to file campaign finance details with the Federal Election Commission (FEC) at the end of every calendar quarter.
 Summaries of these reports are made available to the public shortly thereafter, revealing the relative financial situations of all the campaigns.